Sewing Finishes 2014-2018

 May 2017: I spotted a fabric baby gate somewhere online and thought it would be a good substitute for a pet gate on our deck.
 For years we used a metal exercise pen and left it up year round to keep the dogs from running down the ramp ahead of us or so they could sit outside and sun themselves unsupervised for a few minutes.
 Eventually the metal pen rusted out and we disposed of it.

 I had screening left over from making my DIY Screen Curtain in 2012, and decided to use it.
 Besides using up my stash, it's easy to see through, so the added benefit is that Keli and Penny could sit at the top of the ramp and still look out over the yard to watch the squirrels and bunnies.
-The edges are wrapped with marine vinyl and the attachments are made of velcro strips.
-I took lots of photos in-process, so am planning a separate blog post with details.
-We used it through 2017 and part of 2018; we haven't really needed it for Penny since Keli's been gone.
+The edges are wrapped with marine vinyl and the attachments are made of Velcro strips.
+I took lots of photos in-process, and have posted a separate blog entry with detailed instructions.
+We used the gate through 2017 and part of 2018; we haven't really needed it for Penny since Keli's been gone.

 Fabric Elizabethan Collar for Keli